Lead Capture Pages: Essential Guide and 5 Pro Tips to Get Leads

 Your form might also ask for the user’s name, phone number, and other information.
 However, simple forms tend to work best.
 You want as few fields as possible to reduce friction.

-In other words, if a user thinks it’ll take too much time to fill out the form, he’s likely to abandon it entirely.
+In other words, if a user thinks it’ll take too much time to fill out the form, they’re likely to abandon it entirely.

 What Is a Lead Capture Form?